 Location: Winnipeg Film Group – 100 Arthur St #304

 Join independent film professional Ben Williams (Executive Director of The 48 Film Festival) — for a filmmaking workshop series that helps youth discover “their” voice and create original work as an artist and storyteller.
 Ben will teach students how to harness their creativity to make meaningful films that connect with an audience.
 The workshop will cover all stages in the filmmaking process from pre-production, production and post; along with learning the various aesthetic and technical skills that make up a film.
 There will also be classes dedicated to Film Industry Professionals who will speak on career paths and job opportunities in Manitoba.

 This program is a great place for artists and creative types to collaborate, create new work, and develop a new pathway towards making films that express the power of one’s creative voice.
 This will be a nine-week filmmaking workshop, including a final screening in the renowned Dave Barber Cinematheque Theatre.
 We will meet up, once a week, in person, on the 3rd floor at the Winnipeg Film Group at 100 Arthur Street Winnipeg — we are prepared to conduct workshops online on days that prevent us from meeting in person.

 Partner: Manitoba Music

-● Songwriting – Work with your program mentor to sharpen your songwriting skills and learn how to co-write with others.
-Experience what it’s like to be in a real writing room with guests your mentor will bring in!
+Songwriting – Work with your program mentor to sharpen your songwriting skills and learn how to co-write with others, or explore composing for film and TV.
+Experience what it’s like to be in a real writing room.

-● Music Engineering & Production – Want to know how to better record, mix, and produce music?
-Get hands-on experience with your mentor each week as they show you different techniques to create the sound you want.
+Music Engineering & Production – Want to learn to record, mix, and produce music?
+Get hands-on experience with your mentor in each session as they show you different techniques to create the sound you want.